outsider-analytics/outsider-analytics/README.md

 # :wave: Hello!
-I am a data scientist and financial analyst operating in the web3 space.
+I am a data scientist and financial analyst operating in the Ethereum space.
 ---